-Emily Boles was named the recipient of the ninth annual Chancellor’s Academic Professional Excellence Award at the University of Illinois Springfield on Wednesday afternoon, April 17, 2013, during a celebration in the Public Affairs Center Restaurant.
+Jim Korte was named the recipient of the twelfth annual Chancellor’s Academic Professional Excellence Award at the University of Illinois Springfield on Thursday afternoon, April 23, 2015, during a celebration in the Public Affairs Center Restaurant.

 The Chancellor’s Academic Professional Excellence (CAPE) Award honors all Academic Professionals at UIS by recognizing one outstanding AP each year.